Orion-AI-Lab/orion-ai-lab.github.io/content/publication/zavras-2025-gaia/index.md

 ---
-title: GAIA: A Global, Multi-modal, Multi-scale Vision-Language Dataset for Remote Sensing Image Analysis
+title: 'GAIA: A Global, Multi-modal, Multi-scale Vision-Language Dataset for Remote Sensing Image Analysis'

 # Authors
 # A YAML list of author names